 Height TTB (Feet)

-Pilot and Advance Pilot Rated only.
+Pilot and Advanced Pilot only.
 Current full Avon members only with National Trust helmet sticker.

 MID WEEK ONLY!
 We have no permission to fly at weekends/bank holidays when the site is busy with model flyers.
 Only fly for the purpose of launching for XC flights.
 Restricted to hours 11am - 5.30pm